You're listening to Jason Lewis in for Rush Limbaugh.

 And that's why the whole thing's a fraud.

-And it's not going to work anyway, because there's only one way that investment spending pays for itself.
+And it's not going to work anyway because there's only one way that investment spending pays for itself.

-If if I save my money in a bank, and a bank then takes that money and loans it to an owner of a factory, and the owner buys new tools for the assembly line, allowing his workers to put out more product the next year, the workers become more productive, they can then demand more wages because the company is producing more.
+If I save my money at a bank and a bank then takes that money and loans it to an owner of a factory and the owner buys new tools for the assembly line, allowing his workers to put out more product the next year, the workers become more productive.

 And with that increase in production, they pay me back the savings I lent them.